Wade7wastaken/MupenLuaDoc/export/doc.md

 # emu.console

+Displays the text message in the console.
-Similar to print, but only accepts strings
+Similar to `print`, but only accepts strings

+@*param* `message` — The string to print to the console

 ```lua